rqkun/gtome/readme.md

     - Go to [here](https://firebase.google.com/) and create an authentication app and add your API_KEY to `.streamlit/secrets.toml` file.
     - Open your firebase console and go to Authentication > Sign-in methods and add the Google provider, fill the `client_id`, `client_secret` and `secret` field.

-4. Set up Supabase credentials:
-    - Follow the instructions [here](https://docs.streamlit.io/develop/tutorials/databases/supabase) to create your credentials and save it to your `.streamlit/secrets.toml` file.

-5. Your `.streamlit/secrets.toml` or cloud secrets should look like this:
+4. Your `.streamlit/secrets.toml` or cloud secrets should look like this:
     ```
     [auth]
     redirect_uri = "http://localhost:8501/oauth2callback"